Finca Acehuche is the venue for Art Courses and Walking and Sketching Holidays ~ as well as self catering accommodation

 Montanchez (dibujado) esta a 10 minutos en coche.
 Trujillo, Caceres y Merida a 30 minutos.

 Wild flowers are at their best between March and June.

 Excellent bird watching in Extremadura

 Extremadura is the size of Switzerland but sparsely populated and 74% of its land is designated as IBA (Important Bird Areas) - the highest of any region in Europe.
-Good times to visit are : end of FEBRUARY and MARCH when the winter populations are reducing and the first wave of summer migrants arrive; APRIL with full breeding activity; end of OCTOBER and NOVEMBER is a transitional time when the summer visitors depart; DECEMBER normally sees some of the highest numbers of cranes in Extremadura, with incoming birds pausing here for several days before moving on to other parts of the region.
+Good times to visit are : end of FEBRUARY and MARCH when the winter populations are reducing and the first wave of summer migrants arrive; APRIL, MAY and JUNE with full breeding activity; end of OCTOBER and NOVEMBER is a transitional time when the summer visitors depart; DECEMBER normally sees some of the highest numbers of cranes in Extremadura, with incoming birds pausing here for several days before moving on to other parts of the region.

 "We stayed in a lovely Finca just outside Montanchez, south of Trujillo, the accommodation was accessed up a 1 km track in a totally quiet and secluded situation among old Olive Groves and Vineyards.
 Wildlife abounded there and while we sat on the terrace in the evening, relaxing or eating dinner with a very nice bottle of the local wine, Hoopoes, Bee Eaters and Woodchat Shrikes among many others were regular visitors.
 It was an idyllic location and one which is highly recommended."
 Steve Wilce see his blog about birds and wildlife seen around Finca Acehuche early May 2013